andreapassini/DontLetLukeFall/Documentation/GDD.md

 #### Obstacle Avoidance

-What height will Luke be able to overcome? = 1 vertical unit What lenght will Luke be able to overpass? = 1 horizontal unit
+What height will Luke be able to overcome = 1 vertical unit What length will Luke be able to overpass = 1 horizontal unit

 ### Luke's Actions